Student Organization Registration and Training

-All current Registered Student Organizations (RSO), Sport Clubs, and Fraternity and Sorority Life (FSL) organizations must complete the SORT program to obtain an active status.
+All current Registered Student Organizations (RSO), Sport Clubs, Fraternity and Sorority Life (FSL), and Boonshoft School of Medicine (BSOM) organizations must complete the SORT program to obtain an active status.

 Student organization leaders and advisors will receive regularly scheduled and personalized email communication from Student Involvement and Leadership to update their progress and completion of SORT.
 Open registration and training deadlines are provided for 15 to 45 days, providing student leaders with the flexibility to complete the training on their own time.
 Training is provided to the officers both in-person and online.

 By achieving an active status, student organizations will be permitted to participate in campus-wide events and involvement fairs, reserve space for campus events and meetings, and obtain funding access—failure to achieve an active status results in restrictions to these activities.
-Continued failure to meet published deadlines will result in an RSO’s temporary suspension/disbandment.
+Continued failure to meet published deadlines will result in an registered student organizations' temporary suspension/disbandment.